haoict/TiniLinux/README.md

 ## Build from docker container

-If it's inconvernient to build directly in host machine, you can build TiniLinux inside a docker container
+If it's inconvernient to build directly in host machine, for example MacOS host, you can build TiniLinux inside a docker container

 ```bash
 # Clone sources